 The CPM unit also provides solutions for life sciences including investigation of biological specimens, using various types of SEM and TEM for sample preparation and analysis, Including cryogenic EM and FIB.

 Several staining and cryo sample preparation methods are offered for visualizing different organelles, their structure and particle size.

 Additional capabilities include the imaging of the inner morphology of tissue and cells; analyzing organelle activity and tissue directionality; and studying external cell or tissue surface.

-Both the scope and sophistication of its equipment have positioned the CPM facility as an invaluable resource for researchers of semiconductors, ultrafine-grained materials for thin films, 2D materials, solar cells and other fields that are based on nanotechnology, nano devices, and materials science.
+Both the scope and sophistication of its equipment have positioned the CPM facility as an invaluable resource for researchers of semiconductors, ultrafine-grained materials for thin films, 2D materials, Batteries & Solar cells, Medical prosthetic implants, Nano Fabrication and other fields that are based on nanotechnology, nano devices, and materials science.